Category

 Fully integrated solutions for every data science project

-Some data science projects never make it further than the prototype phase.
-This is despite the fact that the performance of the models developed is satisfactory.
-This is mainly due to the fact that data science as a development is not or barely integrated into the company's existing data ecosystem and processes.
-However, if machine learning is located in the cloud right from the start, a data science project can achieve sustainable success.
+Some data science projects never make it past the prototype phase.
+And this is despite the fact that the performance of the developed models is satisfactory.
+This is primarily due to the fact that data science as a development is not or barely integrated into the company's existing data ecosystem and processes.
+However, if machine learning is located in the cloud right from the start, a project in data science will be successful in the long term.

-Machine learning for data science in the cloud offers an easy introduction to the subject matter and enables a simple handover to non-technical people, as no programming knowledge is required for drag & drop.
+Machine learning for data science in the cloud offers an easy introduction to the subject matter and enables easy handover to people who are not technically savvy, because no programming knowledge is required for drag & drop.
 Nevertheless, the environment remains flexible, as individual special solutions can be easily integrated using Python code.
 The model structure is always clearly visualized.

-The fact that data science development takes place directly in the cloud means direct integration into the organization's data workflow right from the start.
-This has several advantages: On the one hand, the model links directly to the databases and thus avoids detours due to intermediate storage on development end devices.
-This is reflected in the transfer speed, but also in the costs, especially for large volumes of data.
-At the same time, direct transfer, which can even take place within the server if necessary, is less susceptible to attacks by malware.
+The fact that data science development takes place directly in the cloud means immediate integration into the organization's data workflow right from the start.
+This has several advantages: On the one hand, the model connects directly to the databases and thus avoids detours due to caching on development devices.
+This is reflected in the transfer speed, especially when it comes to large amounts of data, but also in the costs.
+At the same time, direct transmission, which may even take place within the server, is less susceptible to attacks by malware.

 Scalability, flexibility, availability

-Here is an example: a retail chain wants to use machine learning algorithms to make predictions about stock levels and product demand.
-The aim is to ideally align the daily supply chain with customer demand.
-Depending on the variety of products on offer, a wide range of data can be processed.
-The cloud architecture not only ensures the availability of the necessary bandwidth, but also that failures in critical data processing can be distributed to other servers in an emergency.
-The risk of stock shortages and the associated loss of sales is therefore reduced to a minimum.
+Here's an example: A retail chain wants to use machine learning algorithms to predict inventory levels and product demands.
+The aim is to ideally tailor the daily supply chain to customer demand.
+Depending on the variety of offers, a wide variety of data can be processed.
+The cloud architecture not only ensures the availability of the necessary bandwidth, but also that failures of such critical data processing can be distributed to other servers in an emergency.
+The risk of inventory bottlenecks and the associated loss of revenue is thus reduced to a minimum.

 Data protection in the cloud

-• Free and large selection of server location enables GDPR-compliant data storage
+• Free and large selection of server locations enables GDPR-compliant storage of data

-• Proof of data security through recognized cloud computing certificates, e.g. "TrustedCloud" from the Federal Ministry for Economic Affairs and Climate Protection
+• Evidence of data security through recognized cloud computing certificates, e.g. “TrustedCloud” from the Federal Ministry for Economic Affairs and Climate Protection

 • Various encryption and anonymization options with Azure or AWS